tensorcircuit/tensorcircuit-ng/docs/source/faq.rst

 How to understand difference between ``tc.array_to_tensor`` and ``tc.backend.convert_to_tensor``?
 ------------------------------------------------------------------------------------------------------

-``tc.array_to_tensor`` convert array to tensor as well as automatically cast the type to the default dtype of TensorCircuit, i.e. ``tc.dtypestr`` and it also support to specify dtype as ``tc.array_to_tensor( , dtype="complex128")``.
+``tc.array_to_tensor`` convert array to tensor as well as automatically cast the type to the default dtype of TensorCircuit-NG, i.e. ``tc.dtypestr`` and it also support to specify dtype as ``tc.array_to_tensor( , dtype="complex128")``.
 Instead, ``tc.backend.convert_to_tensor`` keeps the dtype of the input array, and to cast it as complex dtype, we have to explicitly call ``tc.backend.cast`` after conversion.
 Besides, ``tc.array_to_tensor`` also accepts multiple inputs as